AP News Guide: A look at Tennessee's Aug. 6 primary races

 Democrats

-Blair Walsingham is the only active candidate campaigning for the seat in the primary.
+Blair Walsingham was the only active candidate campaigning for the seat in the primary and won the Democratic nomination Thursday.
 Walsingham is a U.S. Air Force veteran who has been endorsed by former presidential candidate Andrew Yang.

 5th Congressional District